scsarver/ssl_research/GITHUB_PUBLIC_KEY_FINGERPRINT.md

           DEBUG[a8784a27] 	fatal: The remote end hung up unexpectedly

 This lead me to ask the question if there was possibly a problem when copying the
-new rsa key to git hub which brings me to the point of this note: how do we verify
+new rsa key to github which brings me to the point of this note:  How do we verify
 that the public key we put in github matches the public side of our private key on
-our system.
+our system?

 So first we want to get the fingerprint of the key in github which will be under
 your account settings 'SSH and GPG keys' at this url: https://github.com/settings/keys